CiscoLives/LTRATO-2001/docs/tasks/task4/step2.rst

     |

     .. note::
-        If you are using AnyConnect VPN and have Microsoft RDP client installed, you can connect directly from your PC via RDP to address XPRESSO VM (use IP address: 198.18.134.50).
+        If you are using AnyConnect VPN and have a Microsoft RDP client installed, you can connect directly from your PC via RDP to address XPRESSO VM (use IP address: 198.18.134.50).

     .. image:: images/login-to-xpresso_rdp.png
         :align: center
         :width: 20%

 #.
-Inside the RDP session, open Firefox from the desktop or Application menu on top of the screen.
+Inside the RDP session, open Firefox from the desktop or the Application menu on top of the screen.
 You should be automatically logged into XPRESSO dashboard and see the Requests page:

     .. image:: images/xpresso-dashboard-page.png
         :align: center